 Replication

-Together with sharding, replication is a key technique for scaling databases.
+Together with sharding, replication is a key technique for scaling databases, and a core technique of distributed databases.
 Sharding splits data across multiple servers, while replication duplicates data across multiple servers.
+The two together are what make NoSQL databases horizontally scalable and fault-tolerant, allowing a cluster to grow in capacity and survive node loss without an outage.

 Data replication becomes necessary the more that data is distributed across multiple servers, for example in service-oriented or microservices architectures.